45Drives/ceph/src/tools/CephArmor/README.md

 Instruction:

-Clone "fkhpacific" branch, follow the repository install instruction and deploy a Ceph cluster.
+Clone "CephArmor" branch, follow the repository install instruction and deploy a Ceph cluster.